 In addition to processing fees and other monthly fees that can vary, Eliot’s standard merchant account agreement includes an annual PCI Compliance fee reported to be $125 per year, a three-year service agreement that automatically renews for one-year terms, and a $495 Early Termination Fee (ETF).
 Both of the fees are automatically debited from a merchant’s attached checking account and there is only a small window of opportunity to cancel service before the service agreement renews.
 Eliot Management Group also appears to partner with Northern Leasing to sell equipment leases.

-As of this review, the Better Business Bureau is giving Eliot Management Group an “A+” rating based on 137 complaints filed within the last 36 months.
-The complaints are divided into 106 regarding problems with products and services, 19 with advertising and sales issues, and 12 with collection and billing disputes.
-All but six of the complaints have been resolved to the merchant’s satisfaction, which seems to confirm merchant claims stating that Eliot only worked to resolve their problem once they contacted the BBB.
-We have adjusted the rating of this section to a “D” for the purposes of this review according to our own rating criteria.
+As of this review, the Better Business Bureau is giving Eliot Management Group an “A+” rating based on 124 complaints filed within the last 36 months.
+The complaints are divided into 93 regarding problems with products and services, 15 with advertising and sales issues, and 15 with collection and billing disputes.
+Forty-one of the complaints have been resolved to the merchant’s satisfaction, while the remaining 83 either were resolved to the dissatisfaction of the merchant or did not receive a final response from the merchant.
+It is unclear why the BBB has assigned the company an “A+” when it has received 124 complaints in the past three years and has only successfully resolved about a third of them.
+We have therefore adjusted the BBB’s rating to a “D” for the purposes of this review according to our own rating criteria.

 About Phillip Parker